-Minnesota's most popular nickname may be the “Land of 10,000 Lakes,” but not far behind is its moniker as the “State of Hockey.”
+Minnesota's most popular nickname may be the Land of 10,000 Lakes, but it's also known as the State of Hockey.

-Minnesotans and hockey fans alike take pride in their beloved sport at Fox Sports North's annual Hockey Day Minnesota.
+Hockey fans from Minnesota and beyond take pride in their beloved sport at Fox Sports North's annual Hockey Day Minnesota.
 This Minnesota tradition began in 2007 and takes place in a different city every year.
-This year, the celebration will be in St. Cloud.
-Hockey fans will gather at Lake George to enjoy a day of high school hockey followed by matchups with Minnesota State Mankato, St. Cloud State University, University of Minnesota Duluth and the Minnesota Wild as well as hockey stories from across the state.
-After the games, join the fun with a free concert by The Famous Armadillos.
+This year, the celebration will be in Minneapolis, where hockey fans will gather to enjoy a day of high school hockey followed by matchups featuring NHL alumni, Ohio State and University of Minnesota, followed by a Minnesota Wild game at the Xcel Energy Center in St. Paul.

-Hockey fans will love discovering the history of the game at the United States Hockey Hall of Fame in Eveleth.
+Year-round, hockey fans love discovering the history of the game at the United States Hockey Hall of Fame in Eveleth.
 Try your skills on the replica rink, watch the final moments of the 1980 “Miracle on Ice” game, and learn about notable hockey players that hail from Minnesota.
-Just minutes away from the museum you will find the “World’s Largest Hockey Stick.
+Just minutes away from the museum you will find the World’s Largest Hockey Stick.
 Hockey history is also on display in Warroad, dubbed Hockeytown USA, at the city's Olympic and Garden arenas.

-Every year, hockey players from around the world gather at Lake Nokomis for the U.S. Pond Hockey Championships in hopes of winning the “Golden Shovel.”
+Every year, hockey players from around the world gather at Lake Nokomis for the U.S. Pond Hockey Championships in hopes of winning the Golden Shovel.
 ESPN.com listed the event as one of “101 Things Sports Fans Must Experience Before They Die."
 Other pond hockey tournaments can be found at the Northwoods Pond Hockey Championship on McKinney Lake in Grand Rapids, the Gull Lake Frozen Fore in Nisswa, the Anthony Ford Pond Hockey Classic in North Mankato, and the Southern Minnesota Pond Hockey Championship in Fairmont.